View MapView Map

 Kinsale Harbour Cruise

-If you’re visiting on a Wednesday, pack a picnic at the Kinsale Farmers market and take it with you on the Kinsale Harbour Cruise.
+If you’re visiting on a Wednesday, pack a picnic with local produce from the Kinsale Farmers' Market and take it with you on the Kinsale Harbour Cruise.
 The boat trip is only an hour long so ideal for smaller children who can keep an eye out for sea life and point out all the places they have visited as they sail past.

 Garretstown Wood